BachirKhiati/synergy-vets/docs/docker-dev.md

 - Provision Postgres, Redis, MinIO, and Mailhog.
 - Run database migrations against Postgres.
 - Launch the Go API with [Air](https://github.com/cosmtrek/air) for automatic rebuilds.
-- Leave the Next.js app for you to run locally (see below).
+- Leave the Vite app for you to run locally (see below).

 ## Day-to-Day Commands